-If you like the articles on this site, then there’s a strong possibility you’ll enjoy reading some of the books I’ve written.
-They are all beautifully illustrated by some very talented artists and designers.
+If you like the articles on this site, then there’s a strong possibility you’ll enjoy reading my books.

 You are a fish